Now placing students for the August start Places limited by mentor availability Apply now

 We'll recommend the right stage

-After a short consultation we assess each student's English readiness, writing experience, and research maturity, then recommend the programme that fits their current stage — and the natural progression beyond it.
+After a short interview we assess each student's academic readiness, interests, and goals, then recommend the programme that fits, and the natural progression beyond it.
+Still exploring?
+Browse research project ideas across 24 subjects to see the kind of work students take on.